romandariana/adi-kuiper-gen/docs/hardware-configuration.rst

 requirements:

 **ADI Evaluation Boards**
-   Require configuration to specify which evaluation board and carrier combination you're using.
+   Require configuration to specify which evaluation board and carrier board combination you're using.
 This can be done during the build process or after deployment.
 Check out the :ref:`hardware-configuration-adi-eval-boards` dedicated section.